gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 - How long do goroutines sleep, with a histogram?
 - Print a goroutine graph of what goroutine spawned which goroutine. `runtime.newproc1:entry` takes the parent goroutine as argument, so we know the parent-child relationship.
 - How much do goroutines consume, with a histogram: the goroutine structure in the Go runtime has the `stack.lo` and `stack.hi` fields which describe the bounds of the goroutine memory.
+- How long does a goroutine wait to run, when it is not waiting on any object, and it could run at any time?
+The goroutine struct in the Go runtime has this field: `runnableTime    int64 // the amount of time spent runnable, cleared when running, only used when tracking` but it only is updated in 'tracking' mode.
 - Etc

 Which is pretty cool if you ask me, given that: